Lucas Román: Playing style

 Román is a left-footed forward who can also act as a winger.
 He is a mobile and creative forward who can start plays in the midfield or on the wing, often on the right where he can cut inside to his stronger foot.
 He has a good shot from distance, and is known for his winning mentality.

+Personal life

+Born in Argentina, Román also holds an Italian passport.